open-contracting/deploy/docs/deploy/create_server.rst

 #.
 Go to `Hetzner <https://www.hetzner.com/?country=us>`__
 #.
 Click the *Dedicated* menu to browser for a suitable server
 #.
+Check the `Server Auction <https://www.hetzner.com/sb>`__ for a comparable server
+#.
 Click the *Order* button for the chosen server

    #.
 Set *Server Location* (no issues to date with the lowest price option)
    #.
-Set *Operating System* to "Ubuntu 18.04 LTS - minimal".
+Set *Operating System* to "Ubuntu 18.04 LTS - minimal"

       .. note::

          If Ubuntu isn't an option, you will need to :ref:`install-ubuntu` after these steps.
+Servers from the Server Auction are delivered in the `Hetzner Rescue System <https://docs.hetzner.com/robot/dedicated-server/troubleshooting/hetzner-rescue-system/>`__.

    #.
 Set *Drives* as needed
    #.
 Click the *Order Now* button